mithyer/Ralyo/terms/README.md

 These Terms are governed by and construed in accordance with the laws of the jurisdiction in which Ralyo operates, without regard to its conflict of law principles.

+## 13. Subscription Membership and In-App Purchases

+Ralyo offers subscription-based memberships that can be purchased through in-app purchases (IAP).
+Subscription prices and durations will be clearly displayed before purchase.
+Payment will be charged to your Apple ID or Google Play account at confirmation of purchase.
+Subscriptions automatically renew unless auto-renew is turned off at least 24-hours before the end of the current period.
+You can manage and cancel your subscriptions by going to your account settings on the App Store or Google Play Store after purchase.
+No refund will be provided for the unused portion of a subscription period.
+Any unused portion of a free trial period will be forfeited when you purchase a subscription.
+Ralyo reserves the right to change subscription fees upon reasonable notice.
+Any price changes will apply to the next subscription period.
+Certain features of the app may only be available to subscription members.
+By purchasing a subscription, you agree to these terms and conditions.

 ## Contact Information

 If you have any questions about these Terms, please contact us at ralyo@886996007.xyz.